I’ve had many questions over the past year and half about my Big Trips and one of the most frequently asked is:

 Liverpool and London, England: One week in England to visit two wonderful friends I’d met in India: Tonia and Becky, both of whom graciously hosted me in the cities respectively.
 For budget discussion purposes, I’ll note that I stayed with these two ladies and therefore did not have to factor in accommodations.
 To get to Liverpool, I flew into Manchester and took a local commuter train to meet up with Tonia.
 Then we, along with her sweet boyfriend Tony, road tripped it to London while splitting petrol.

-Egypt: Four weeks in Egypt to see the Pyramids, Nile, Abu Simbel, and the Sinai Peninsula.
+Egypt: Five weeks in Egypt to see the Pyramids, Nile, Abu Simbel, and the Sinai Peninsula.
 It was amazing and Egypt is very inexpensive and easy to travel around.

 Jordan: One week in Jordan to see Petra and make my way to Amman for travel to Istanbul.
 If you look at a map, you’ll perhaps wonder why did I fly (expensively) over Syria and not travel through it?
 Sigh.
 I still regret this choice.
 I’d wanted to go through Syria to Turkey, but could not, at the time; figure out how to get a visa within the one month of my plane departure.
 Or rather, I didn’t trust that I would get the visa and my passport back by the time I left.